 If there is a lift, take the stairs at least one way up or down; is there a runner and what's the condition?
 If nothing else, this may tell you the noise level and tidiness of your fellow apartment dwellers.

-TIP: If you're really interested, come back at a later point and ring the bell, explain that you're considering moving in.
+TIP: If you're really interested, come back at a later point and ring the bell of some potential neighbors, explain that you're considering moving in.
 Would they be prepared to tell you about what it's like living there?
 It may take a bit of an effort, but if they agree to talk to you, that's where you'll get the real get-down-and-get-dirty.
-If that unnerves you, take someone with you (who speaks good German), or ask them to do it on your behalf.

 Is there 'stuff' left outside, either within the property itself or on the pavement outside?
 Mattresses and furniture?
 This could tell you something about the quality of property management as well as the habits of shared building occupants!